 How Are Axon Lenses Different?

 As you saw in the first few graphs, the level of variation of generic FL-41 tint is wide.
-Axon Optics brand name SpectraShield is shown to be effective and consistent compared to the major variation in generic lenses.
+Axon Optics powered by Avulux® Migraine and Light Sensitivity Lenses are shown to be effective in helping people with migraine and light sensitivity, and are consistent compared to the major variation in generic lenses.
 Here are some of the differences you’ll see when you take a closer look:

 - Lens Testing: We’ve tested our proprietary Axon lenses with over 500 people using clinically validated surveys.
 We found that nearly 90% of these people experienced a decrease in light sensitivity and migraine.
 On average the impact of light sensitivity was reduced by 38%.
 Migraine days reduced by 24%.

-- More Good Light: You don’t want to wear dark lenses inside as you’ll dark adapt your eyes — think how painful it is to come out of a Movie Matinee into bright sunlight.
+- More Good Light: You don’t want to wear dark lenses inside as you’ll dark adapt your eyes — think how painful it is to come out of an afternoon movie into bright sunlight.
 Axon lenses let 20-70% more good light into your eye than generic lenses that have been released after Axon launched.

 - Continued Research: Axon Optics was founded by a neuro-ophthalmologist, photonics researcher, and optical entrepreneur.
 My partner, Dr. Katz, has treated literally thousands of patients with light sensitivity and/or migraine.
 We use profits from Axon Optics to fund additional research for new products related to migraine and light sensitivity.

-- Correct Color: Generic lenses are red, rust, purple, rose, orange, green, etc. It can be difficult to know what you are getting out there, which is why we’ve actually tested our lenses as described above.
+- Correct Color: Generic lenses are red, rust, purple, rose, orange, green, you name it.
+It can be difficult to know what you are getting out there, which is why we’ve actually tested our lenses as described above.